 Here are three devotions/prayers for choirs to get you started:

-Sample Rehearsal Plan
+Free Rehearsal Plan Template

 Some people feel most prepared for rehearsal when they have a multi-page lesson plan in hand.
 I find it hard to follow a detailed plan in the moment, so I usually simplify my rehearsal plans to a bulleted outline that fits on a single page, like this: